jamesbthomas/EREBUS/README.md

 be an exact copy of the dev branch

 ###LICENSE
-Copyright CDT James Thomas, Project Manager, and CDT Zachary Royal, Collaborator, USMA 2017.
+Copyright CDT James Thomas, Project Manager, USMA 2017.
 Free for instructional and/or personal use.
 Contact james.b.thomas@mac.com for commercial/business requests.